 For the S.R.
 210 Project, UDOT has consulted with the Utah SHPO, who has concurred with UDOT's Determinations of Eligibility and Findings of Effect for historic properties.
-UDOT has also consulted with the ACHP and coordinated with Native American tribes.
-No comments were received from the ACHP or Native American tribes regarding specific impacts from the project.
-UDOT and the Utah SHPO will enter into a Section 106 programmatic agreement or memorandum of agreement regarding the identification and treatment of cultural resources affected by the Preferred Alternative.
+UDOT has also consulted with the U.S. Department of Agriculture (USDA) Forest Service and ACHP and has coordinated with Native American tribes.
+No comments were received from ACHP or Native American tribes regarding specific impacts from the project.
+UDOT, the USDA FS (on Forest Service System Lands) and the Utah SHPO will enter into a Section 106 programmatic agreement or memorandum of agreement regarding the identification and treatment of cultural resources affected by the Preferred Alternative.